Zero8319/EASpace/README.md

 # EASpace

-This repository includes codes for the algorithm Enhanced Action Space (EASpace) in the paper titled " EASpace: Enhanced Action Space for Policy Transfer".
+This repository includes codes and the video for the algorithm Enhanced Action Space (EASpace) in the paper titled " EASpace: Enhanced Action Space for Policy Transfer".

 To run the code, simply execute: python3 EASpace.py.